 Web: prehealth.gmu.edu

-Health Professions Advising collaborates with campus colleagues to assist students in their pursuit of postgraduate work in a medical field (allopathic and osteopathic medicine, dentistry, optometry, physician assistant, pharmacy, physical therapy, occupational therapy, communication sciences, and veterinary medicine).
-The Health Professions Advising Coordinator provides information and tools which will help pre-health students achieve success in the application process to a professional school.
+Health Professions Advising assists students of any major in their pursuit of postgraduate work in a medical field (allopathic and osteopathic medicine, dentistry, optometry, physician assistant, pharmacy, physical therapy, occupational therapy, communication sciences, and veterinary medicine).
+Health Professions Advising collaborates with university and community partners as well as professional schools to provide programming and resources to support pre-health students.
+The Health Professions Advising Coordinator advises students on prerequisite courses, experiential learning, and application preparation to support pre-health students' competitiveness in the application process to a professional school.

 Patriot Pre-Law Advising